Precision three-dimensional imaging of nuclei using recoil-free jets: Introduction

 While the lepton-jet correlation of \cite{Liu:2018trl,Liu:2020dct}, where a standard jet axis is used, is less sensitive to non-perturbative input, there is a trade off.
 SIDIS is a global observable, while the lepton-jet correlation in \cite{Liu:2018trl,Liu:2020dct} is non-global \cite{Dasgupta:2001sh}.
+The non-global nature of this observable is a consequence of the asymmetric treatment of soft emissions.
+Namely, while soft radiation exiting the jet causes the jet to recoil and thus contributes to the observed lepton-jet imbalance, soft emissions within the jet do not contribute to the observable when using a standard jet axis.
 The establishment of a resummation formalism for this correlation requires the resummation of non-global logarithms (NGLs).
 Due to this complication, resummation for this process has only been achieved at Next-to-Leading Logarithmic (NLL) accuracy.
-This perturbative accuracy contrasts against that of SIDIS, where the perturbative ingredients are known up to N$^3$LO+N$^4$LL accuracy (with the exception of the five loop cusp anomalous dimension), see for instance \cite{Korchemsky:1987wg, Moch:2004pa,Moch:2005id,Moch:2005tm,Idilbi:2005ni,Idilbi:2006dg,Becher:2006mr,Almelid:2015jia,Almelid:2017qju,Das:2019btv,Luo:2019szz,vonManteuffel:2020vjv,Duhr:2020seh,Ebert:2020yqt,Ebert:2020yqt,Chen:2021rft,Duhr:2022yyp,Moult:2022xzt,Lee:2022nhh,Luo:2020epw,Herzog:2018kwj,Herzog:2017ohr}, while the non-perturbative structure of the collinear PDF and FF have been extracted from data N$^2$LO and NLO accuracy.
+This perturbative accuracy contrasts against that of SIDIS, where the perturbative ingredients are known up to N$^3$LO+N$^4$LL accuracy (with the exception of the five loop cusp anomalous dimension), see for instance \cite{Korchemsky:1987wg, Moch:2004pa,Moch:2005id,Moch:2005tm,Idilbi:2005ni,Idilbi:2006dg,Becher:2006mr,Almelid:2015jia,Almelid:2017qju,Das:2019btv,Luo:2019szz,vonManteuffel:2020vjv,Duhr:2020seh,Ebert:2020yqt,Chen:2021rft,Duhr:2022yyp,Moult:2022xzt,Lee:2022nhh,Luo:2020epw,Herzog:2018kwj,Herzog:2017ohr}, while the non-perturbative structures of the collinear PDF and FF have been extracted from data at N$^2$LO and NLO accuracy.
 Thus global analyses of the TMD PDF can be achieved in full consistency at NLO+N$^2$LL accuracy from SIDIS data (where the non-perturbative contribution of the collinear FF serves as the bottleneck, see for instance \cite{Abele:2021nyo,Borsa:2022vvp,AbdulKhalek:2022laj,Bacchetta:2022awv} for recent approximate treatments of global analyses at N$^2$LO).
 In contrast, global analyses of the TMD PDF have only been achieved at LO+NLL accuracy of the lepton-jet correlation (where the resummation of NGLs beyond NLL significantly complicates the resummation structure\footnote{Some recent progress in NGLs resummation beyond NLL in large-$N_c$ limit can be found in \cite{Banfi:2021owj,Banfi:2021xzn,Becher:2023vrh}.}).